shanexuan/shanexuan.github.io/_pages/research.md

 author_profile: true
 ---

-I use field experiments, survey experiments, and quantitative text analysis to understand democratic backsliding, accountability, and political econonmy, with a regional focus on Southeast Asia.
+I use field experiments, survey experiments, and quantitative text analysis to understand democratic backsliding and political econonmy, with a regional focus on Southeast Asia.
+My dissertation concerns (i) how ordinary citizens perceive democratic backsliding in the context of a consolidating democracy, and (ii) the determinants that safeguard democracy in the age of electoral authoritarianism.

 # Under Review